Sam Glucksberg: Idioms

-Implicit-As a scientist, Tina thinks of her theories as her contribution.
-She is a prolific researcher, conceiving an enormous number of new findings each year.
-Tina is currently weaning her latest child.

-No-mapping- As a scientist, Tina thinks of her theories as her contribution.
-She is a dedicated researcher, initiating an enormous number of new findings each year.
-Tina is currently weaning her latest child.

-Explicit- As a scientist, Tina thinks of her theories as her children.
-She is a prolific researcher, conceiving an enormous number of new findings each year.
-Tina is currently weaning her latest child.

-Literal Meaning- As a scientist, Tina thinks of her theories as her children.
-She makes certain that she nurtures them all.
-But she does not neglect her real children.
-She monitors their development carefully.
-Tina is currently weaning her latest child.

 In this experiment participants were introduced to four different types of scenarios: implicit-mapping, no-mapping, explicit-mapping, and literal meaning scenario.
 If the conceptual mapping view is correct, then the implicit scenario should initiate conceptual mapping and the non-mapping scenario should not.
 The final sentence then should be easier to understand following the implicit scenario than the non-mapping one, but Glucksberg claims that the implicit model uses stock phrases that can be understood directly, so it would not invoke conceptual mapping.
 So there should be no difference in ease of comprehension between implicit and the no-mapping scenario.
 He reasoned that people are more inclined to use conceptual mapping when they are explicitly invited to do so.
 The results of the experiment showed that it took longer to comprehend the final sentence following the implicit scenario than the no-mapping scenario, but the response time for the implicit scenario was not significantly slower than the no-mapping scenario.
 The explicit condition yielded results almost identical to the no-mapping condition, suggesting that even when mapping is spelled out to the reader, it is not sufficient to lead them to use mapping in comprehension of stock phrases.